Suspect asks deputies to kill him after brief chase in NW Harris County

 It happened around 12:00 a.m.
 Monday.

-Deputies say the suspect fled on the feeder road of Beltway 8 and later ran over spike stripes near West Road.
+Deputies say the suspect fled on the feeder road of Beltway 8 and later ran over spike strips near West Road.
 The man finally stopped on Gessner Road.

 Deputies say the man refused to comply with commands for about 10 minutes and would not get out of the car.